zpaul10/dsc-html-introduction-lab-onl01-dtsc-pt-052620/README.md

 `body` section contains the content our users will see and interact with on the page.

+Then add a `title` within the `head` and make sure that it isn't blank.

 You can run the tests with this lab via `learn`.
 Make sure you save the file before running the test suite.
 Failing tests will provide helpful error messages that you can use to debug your code — read them closely for hints!